bloominstituteoftechnology/AndroidMenusDesign/README.md

 * NoiseMonitor activity

     >Selection of an existing configuration would open a NoiseMonitor activity.
 App would    listen to the noise levels of the environment and provide visiual and possible audible feedback depending on configuration.
-A countdown timer may also be displayed if confguration was set up to use that.
+A countdown timer may also be displayed if configuration was set up to use that.

 *   NoiseMonitorConfig activity